tastyigniter/docs/extend/extensions.md

 ### Using the file-based configuration

-Plugins can have a `config.php` configuration file in the extension directory `config` subdirectory.
+Extensions can have a `config.php` configuration file in the extension directory `config` subdirectory.
 Configuration files are PHP scripts that define and return an array, e.g. `/extensions/igniter/cart/config/config.php` configuration file:

 ```php
 <?php